 - statutory standards under the Fair Work Act regarding unfair dismissal, minimum wage rates, hours of work and leave;

 - the regulation of employment rights and working conditions by modern awards and enterprise agreements under the Fair Work Act;

-- the regulation of issues of discrimination under the Fair Work Act and discrimination and harassment under equal opportunity legislation; and
+- the regulation of issues of discrimination, bullying and harassment under the Fair Work Act and discrimination and harassment under equal opportunity legislation; and

 - the regulation of work health and safety.

-This subject will also examine a number of thematic issues, chosen from topics such as the COVID-19 pandemic and economic consequences, the rights of non-standard workers, fair treatment at work, safety at work, work-life intersections, trade unions and freedom of association, employment security, and employment law responses to economic and organisational restructuring.
+This subject will also examine a number of thematic issues, chosen from topics such as the COVID-19 pandemic and economic, social and health consequences, the rights of non-standard workers, fair and equal treatment at work, safety at work, work-life intersections, trade unions and freedom of association, employment security, compliance and enforcement, and employment law responses to economic and organisational restructuring.